PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 17:39:49
+Last updated: 2024-04-07 17:40:23
-Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a